AngleProtocol/angle-docs/new-module/README.md

 As explained above, this module allows users to deposit tokens as collateral into the protocol, and mint agTokens that represent a debt they have toward the protocol.
 As opposed to the previous Angle module, users don't have to They have to pay an interest on this debt, and eventually pay it back at one point or another.
 If the value of their collateral compared to their debt drops below a certain safety level, called the minimum collateral ratio, the vault can get closed (liquidated).
 The important thing to note here is that there is no need for additional agents to come in to secure the protocol when agTokens are minted.

 ### Boosting agTokens' expansion
-By not being restricted by the demand for hedging agents or the loss of exposure to collateral for minters, and with its ability to safely and easily add new collaterals, this new module will give more opportunities to users to mint agTokens.
+By not being restricted by the demand for hedging agents or the loss of exposure to collateral for minters, and with its ability to safely and easily add new collaterals, this new module gives more opportunities to users to mint agTokens.
 This should increase the demand for agEUR and future agTokens to help the protocol grow to become the go-to decentralised stablecoin protocol.